Rent to Buy: What it is and How it Works?

 In Wales, the Rent to Own website has a list of Rent to Own landlords.

-If you are considering a Rent to Buy scheme be sure to check the individual details carefully and take advice if you need it.
-Rent to Buy may not necessarily be the right kind of scheme for you.
-Also consider other options such as Help to Buy, shared ownership or buying outright to see how they compare.
+Remember, Rent to Buy may not necessarily be the right kind of scheme for you.
+Also, consider other options such as Help to Buy, shared ownership, renting privately and then saving to buy a different home in the future to see how they compare.